GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/composer/composer-vc-properties.md

 ### `channelConfig`

-The channel config.
-If it's a new channel, an empty config should be created.
+The channel configuration.
+If it's a new channel, an empty configuration should be created.
 (Not yet supported right now)

 ``` swift
 public var channelConfig: ChannelConfig?